giraffe-fsharp/Giraffe/README.md

 #### choose

-The `choose` combinator function iterates through a list of `HttpHandler` functions and invokes each individual until the first handler returns a result.
+The `choose` combinator function iterates through a list of `HttpHandler` functions and invokes each individual until the first `HttpHandler` returns a result.

 #### Example: